09.07.2023

 5. Cloud and Virtual Storage

-: The cloud allows users to upload, share, and download data from servers over the internet.
-Services like Google Drive and Dropbox offer this service, allowing users to access their data from any connected device.
+: The cloud allows users to upload, share, and download information from servers over the internet.
+Services like Google Drive and Dropbox offer this service, allowing users to access their information from any connected device.

 What are the main functions of secondary memory?